Raghavendra-Gali/edx_analytics_edge/README.md

 ### EDX Course MITx - 15.071x (Summer 2015)

+#### Week 3
+This week covered Logistic Regression, and gave a great overview of how best to set the threshold of the predictor to tune between sensitivity and specificity.
+The AUC is a metric overall of how well the model performs across a range of thresholds.

 #### Week 2
 This week focused on Linear Regression, and had a number of assignments.
 I didn't complete the optional assigments this week due to time.
 The course is taking around 6 hours a week according to my Toggl summaries.